 A gender diversity score of 10 points will be awarded based on the candidate’s gender (0 for male, 10 for female, and 10 for transgender candidates).

-The selection at the end of Stage 3 will strictly be based on the ranks of the candidates computed separately for each category (General/EWS/NC-OBC/SC/ST/DAP) based on their Final Scores (FS).
-The numbers selected in different categories will be in proportions mandated by the law.
+Provisonal offers will be issued based on Final score.
+The selection at the end of Stage 3 will strictly be based on the ranks computed separately for each category (General/EWS/NC-OBC/SC/ST/DAP) based on their Final Scores (FS).
+The numbers selected in different categories will be as per GOI policy.

 4. OFFER AND ADMISSION

 The selected candidates will receive provisional admission offers by email.
 To confirm the acceptance of the offer, the candidate has to pay an offer acceptance fee of Rs.
 75,000, which will be subsequently adjusted towards Term I fees.